boazbk/tcs/lec_02_representation.md

 ### Prefix-free encoding { #prefixfreesec }

 When showing a representation scheme for rational numbers, we used the "hack" of encoding the alphabet $\{ 0,1, \|\}$  to represent tuples of strings as a single string.
-This turns out to be a special case of the general paradigm of _prefix-free_ encoding.
+This is a special case of the general paradigm of _prefix-free_ encoding.
 The idea is the following: if our representation has the property that no string $x$ representing an object $o$ is a _prefix_ (i.e., an initial substring) of a string $y$ representing a different object $o'$, then we can represent a _lists_ of objects by merely concatenating the representations of all the list members.
 For example, because in English every sentence ends with a punctuation mark such as a period, exclamation, or question mark, we can represent a list of sentences (i.e., a paragraph) by merely concatenating the sentences one after the other.